abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 recursion sometimes take long time as it calls multiple functions at the same time which occupies the **call stack**

 - one solution is to use **memoization (caching)**
+  - A loop-based algorithm is more memory-saving.
+  - The iterative solution uses a single context (place in memory which is the iteration index) changing `i` and result in the process.
+Its memory requirements are small, fixed and do not depend on `n`.

 - another solution is to use **tail call optimization**
   - **Note**: not all JavaScript engines implements **tail calls**
 - The maximal recursion depth is limited by JavaScript engine.
-We can rely on it being 10000, some engines allow more, but 100000 is probably out of limit for the majority of them.
+We can rely on it being `10000`, some engines allow more, but `100000` is probably out of limit for the majority of them.
 - **Recursive structures**: A recursive (recursively-defined) data structure is a structure that replicates itself in parts.
   - For examples: `HTML` and `XML documents`.
+    - `HTML-tag` may contain a list of: [`Text pieces`, `HTML comments`, `other HTML tags`]

 ---